 The Dewey-Burdock mine is planned by enCore Energy through its subsidiary, Powertech.
 Powertech intended to start mining in 2009, but determined public and tribal government resistance has meant that it hasn’t started yet.

 The Dewey-Burdock project would be about 10,580 acres and would mine using the in situ leach process.
-The Draft Environmental Assessment (EA) for this project… Your Comment is Needed Today…Read More
+The Draft Environmental Assessment (EA) for this project focuses only on the surface area that is controlled by the BLM, but the agency also controls 41% of the subsurface rights in the project area.
+Your Comment is Needed Today…Read More

 Go to the Federal Level Comment Notices for more information and how to submit your comment.